captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-I have seen it all, the grief, the sense of doom, the shame, yes, the disgrace, in the eyes of the world.
+I have seen it all, the grief, the sense of doom, the shame in the eyes of the world.
 I have seen it all, your sufferings and mine.

 ---

-But now the pain gets worse.
-The edict…the people say that Crean has proclaimed it to the whole city.
+But now the pain gets deep.
+The edict…the people say that Creon has proclaimed it to the entire city.

 ---